The story usually goes something like this…

 When you put your life and dreams on hold waiting for another person to change, heal, or behave the way you want them to.

 Basically, the problem begins when you forget who you really are, and make another person or something outside of yourself the source of your happiness, love, and well-being.
 When you forget that the true source of happiness, love, and well-being lives first and mostly inside of you.

 Inside your own heart.

-… the life that awaits for you when you finally have the courage to look inside your broken-open heart and discover that’s the only place where love, happiness and well-being truly live.
+… the life that awaits you when you finally have the courage to look inside your broken-open heart and discover that’s the only place where love, happiness, and well-being truly live.

 That’s when you remember who you really are.
 Only to forget it over and over again, so that you can begin new cycles of relating, growing and healing.

 And thus the circle of life… and your Heart as the Path.